miguermv/Final-Project_Civica-Software-Course/README.md

 # Final Project - Cívica Software Course
 ### Overview
 This repository contains the final project I completed during the Data Engineering course at Cívica Software.
-The project was designed to apply the ETL (Extract, Transform, Load) process and practice data modeling techniques using modern tools and technologies.
+The project was designed to apply the ELT (Extract, Load, Transform) process and practice data modeling techniques using modern tools and technologies.

 The pipeline built in this project simulates a real-world workflow, covering all stages from raw data ingestion to a structured and analytical-ready model, culminating in actionable insights through visualization.